Satyam/firmata-http-bridge/README.md

 * `HTTP_PORT`: Defaults to 8000, sets the port to be used for the web server.
 * `USB_PATH`: Defaults to `/dev/ttyACM0` which is the standard port used by Firmata for Linux.
 The correct value can be found by letting the Arduino IDE find it for you.
+* `TEST_DIGITAL_OUTPUT_PIN`: defaults to 13, where the Arduino board usually has the LED connected.
+This value is used only for running tests, and it is the pin number used for digital output commands.
+* `TEST_DIGITAL_INPUT_PIN`: defaults to 2.
+This value is used only for running tests, and it is the pin number used for digital input commands.

 ## API